 Empire State Building:

-The Empire State Buidling: a 102-story iconic skyscraper that was completed in 1931, is one of the most famous buildings in the world and it’s 360-degree 86th floor observatory is not to be missed while visiting.
+The Empire State Building: a 102-story iconic skyscraper that was completed in 1931, is one of the most famous buildings in the world and it’s 360-degree 86th floor observatory is not to be missed while visiting.
 Cost per person is $36 for adult.

 No trip to NYC is complete without visiting Times Square.
 This popular intersection is full of shopping, street performers, lights, sounds and street food.
 It’s best not to dine in Times Square, as most of the restaurants are overpriced with medicore quality.